vivqu/vivqu.github.io/_posts/2022-02-04-nlp-existential-essay.md

 People make a big deal when GPT-3 outputs something that seems human, that seems like it was written by a person and not a machine.
 I'm no exception.
 I've been amazed at how GPT-3 can write like [famous real or fictional writers](https://www.aiwriter.email/) or [summarize complex topics for 2nd graders](https://beta.openai.com/examples/default-summarize).
 It feels thrilling (and more than a little frightening) to see artificial intelligence perform a human task we thought was out of reach only a few years ago.

 Sometimes, though, these language models can transcend human writing.
 GPT-3 can make text that is elegant, graceful, and funny.
 But also it can make text that is more impactful to the reader because we _know_ it was created by a machine.
-The generated writing can read as self-aware, conscious of its own existence.
+The generated writing can read as self-aware, conscious of its own and others' existence.

 I asked GPT-3: **"What is the status of the NLP project?"**